 On June 28, 2013, the Company sold (the "NASDAQ OMX Transaction") its on-the-run, electronic benchmark U.S. Treasury platform (the "Purchased Assets" or "eSpeed") to The NASDAQ OMX Group, Inc. ("NASDAQ OMX").
 Upon the sale of eSpeed, NASDAQ OMX paid the Company \$750 million in cash consideration, adjusted for certain pre-paid amounts and accrued costs and expenses.
 An earn-out of up to 14,883,705 shares of NASDAQ OMX common stock will be paid ratably in each of the fifteen years following the closing in which the consolidated gross revenue of NASDAQ OMX is equal to or greater than \$25 million.
 The earn-out was excluded from the initial gain on the divestiture and will be recognized in income when it is realized and earned, consistent with the accounting guidance for gain contingencies.
+With respect to this earn-out, during the three months ended September 30, 2014 and 2013 the Company recognized the receipt of 992,247 shares of NASDAQ OMX common stock valued at \$42.1 million and \$31.9 million respectively.
+As of September 30, 2014 the Company holds approximately \$84.2 million of NASDAQ OMX shares which are included in Marketable securities in the Company's condensed consolidated statements of financial condition.
 The Purchased Assets were included in the Company's Financial Services segment.

-The Company has from time-to-time entered into hedging transactions using derivative contracts to minimize the effect of price changes of the NASDAQ OMX shares we own (see Note 10-"Derivatives").
+The Company has from time-to-time entered into hedging transactions using derivative contracts to minimize the effect of price changes of the NASDAQ OMX shares we own (see Note 11-"Derivatives").
 The Company does not designate such derivative contracts as hedges for accounting purposes.
-The change in fair value of these derivative contracts is included as part of "Other revenues" in the Company's unaudited condensed consolidated statements of operations, with the related fair value of the derivative contracts reflected as part of "Receivables from broker-dealers, clearing organizations, customers and related broker-dealers" or "Payables to broker-dealers, clearing organizations, customers and related broker-dealers" in the Company's unaudited condensed consolidated statements of financial condition.
+The change in fair value of these derivative contracts is included as part of "Other income" in the Company's unaudited condensed consolidated statements of operations, with the related fair value of the derivative contracts reflected as part of "Receivables from broker-dealers, clearing organizations, customers and related broker-dealers" or "Payables to broker-dealers, clearing organizations, customers and related broker-dealers" in the Company's unaudited condensed consolidated statements of financial condition.

 In connection with the transaction, the Company entered into a transition services agreement, under which the Company will provide certain services to NASDAQ OMX over a period ranging from 12 to 18 months from the acquisition closing date.
 The Company attributed approximately \$2.9 million of the proceeds from the sale to the transition services agreement, which was recognized as revenue over a period of 12 months.
-For the quarter ended June 30, 2014, the Company recognized approximately \$750 thousand of revenue with respect to this transition services agreement, which is included in "Other revenues" in the Company's unaudited condensed consolidated statements of operations.
+For the quarter ended September 30, 2014, the Company did not recognize any revenue with respects to this transition services agreement.
+For the nine months ended September 30, 2014, the Company recognized approximately \$1.5 million of revenue with respect to this transition services agreement, which is included in "Other revenues" in the Company's unaudited condensed consolidated statements of operations.